Optimizing measurement-based cooling by reinforcement learning: Measurement optimization

-The performance of any cooling-by-measurement strategy can be characterized or evaluated by the cooling ratio $\bar{n}(t)/\bar{n}_{\rm th}$, the successful probability $P_g$ of the detector in the measured subspace, and the fidelity of the resonator in its ground state $F=\langle n=0|\rho_a(t)|n=0\rangle$~\cite{OneModeCooling}.
-To compare various interpolation sequences of UM and CM in cooling performance and to evaluate the figure of merit for the reinforcement learning, we here define a cooperative cooling quantifier as
+The performance of any cooling-by-measurement strategy can be characterized or evaluated by the cooling ratio $\bar{n}(t)/\bar{n}_{\rm th}$, the success probability $P_g$ of the detector in the measured subspace, and the fidelity of the resonator in its ground state $F=\langle n=0|\rho_a(t)|n=0\rangle$~\cite{OneModeCooling}.
+To compare various interpolation sequences of UM and CM in cooling performance and to evaluate the figure of merit for the reinforcement learning, we can define a cooperative cooling quantifier as

 Notably, the logarithm function is used to obtain a positive value with almost the same order as $F$ and $P_g$ in magnitude.
-Then $\bar{n}(t)/\bar{n}_{\rm th}$, $P_g$, and $F$ could be considered in a balanced manner.
+Then $\bar{n}(t)$, $P_g$, and $F$ could be considered in a balanced manner.
 In fact, the average population could be reduced by several (normally less than $10$) orders in magnitude under an efficient cooling protocol.
-In the EIT cooling~\cite{EITCoolingExperiment2020}, $\log_{10}[\bar{n}(t)/\bar{n}_{\rm th}]\sim(2, 3)$; and in the resolved sideband cooling ~\cite{SidebandCooling2016}, $\log_{10}[\bar{n}(t)/\bar{n}_{\rm th}]\sim(4, 5)$.
-It is instructive by Eq.~(\ref{cooperative}) to find that a lower average population, a larger successful probability, and a higher ground-state fidelity yield a better cooling performance.
+In the EIT cooling~\cite{EITCoolingExperiment2020}, $\log_{10}[\bar{n}_{\rm th}/\bar{n}(t)]\sim(2, 3)$; and in the resolved sideband cooling ~\cite{SidebandCooling2016}, $\log_{10}[\bar{n}_{\rm th}/\bar{n}(t)]\sim(4, 5)$.
+Although Eq.~(\ref{cooperative}) is not a unique choice, it is instructive to find that a lower average population, a larger success probability, and a higher ground-state fidelity to yield a better cooling performance.